itaim123/scanovate_assignment/README.md

 Scanovate Assignment README
 ===========================
 Hi,
-I created a simple express server with one object that contains 4 different keys, each one to address different section of the page - (1) the details on the side nav (2+3+4) the different accordions.
+I created a simple express server with one object that contains four different keys, each one to address different section of the page - (1) the details on the side nav (2+3+4) the different accordions.
 Each of the accordion keys contains keys to address the corresponding cards within it.

 I have used redux to store the data after fetched, as well as other properties for the overall app status like loading and showDrawer (responsive view).